-To me, this image of two rival football teams kneeling in prayer after a hard-fought game provides a contrast to our current polarity.
+A recent newspaper article showed a remarkable image, two rival football teams kneeling in prayer after a hard-fought game.
+American Football fans will know that rivalries and losses are real for these young men – so such displays are rare.
+The image provides a stark visual contrast to our current political and social polarity, in the United States and many parts of the world.
 Can we kneel together, despite our differences, despite having opposing goals?
 Is our society leaving a space for such an act of unity?

 First we have to ask ourselves, why would these young men do such a thing?
-A football game is very real and important to those playing it and a loss is not easily overcome when dreams are on the line.
-However, we know it is a game so perhaps it is not all that shocking that they can shake off a loss and come together to pray.
+A football game is serious to those playing it, dreams and pride are on the line.
+However, despite its perceived importance, it is still just a game, so we can see how displays of unity are possible.
 But real life, with real stakes, surely, is something different.
 But is it?

 In WWI in a remarkable event known as the Christmas Day Truce, young men from both sides, (German and British), despite orders to stay put from their superiors, jumped out of their trenches and shook hands with the enemy.
 They sang together, exchanged gifts, and celebrated the birth of their common Savior.
 The day before, these young men had been shooting at each other.
 But somehow, as we imagine those young men grasping hands in 1914, it seems that war had been a game after all, and the Truce was something more real – it was a glimpse of potential.
 We imagine an opening of truth to these young men, just as the football players experienced something real in that prayer-circle, after what had been just a game.
 But in order to get those glimpses of peace and unity, there has to be a unifier.